Emu's TV programmes: Emu (2007)

 The first episode of Emu's new series, simply called Emu, was broadcast on 8 October 2007.
 The first series was filmed in Belfast with shots at Queens Street Flats.
-The main characters are Emu and his owner, Toby (Toby Hull), a computer games designer.
+The main characters are four-year-old Emu, (who turns five in the second series), and his owner, Toby (Toby Hull), a computer games designer.
 Toby has to keep Emu a secret from Ken Cole, a grumpy security guard.
-Toby's neighbours, children Charlie and Dani, help him to keep Emu a secret.
+Toby's neighbours, who are children, seven-and-a-half-year old Charlie and eight-and-a-half-year-old Dani, help him to keep Emu a secret.
 Toby's other neighbour, Sophie, is the villainess of the show: an air hostess who becomes obsessed with making money off of Emu, but her plans always backfire on her.
 At the end of the first series, Emu and Toby moved back to Australia.

 In June 2009, it was announced that a second series of the show with 26 episodes was produced by the Gibson Group a New Zealand film and broadcast company.
 Most of the cast was done by New Zealand actors.
 The plot in the second series is where Toby has a job in a kids' cafe.
 He meets Kelly (Bryony Skillington), the cafe manager, who is allergic to birds, especially Emu, although she still adores Emu.
-Cafe kids Sam and Georgia live upstairs above the cafe.
+Cafe kids, seven-year-old Sam and eight-year-old Georgia live upstairs above the cafe.
 They are good friends with Emu.
 They all must watch out for Leo Leach (Toby Leach), the town inspector who is strict with pest control; he will close the cafe down if an animal is found.

-The first episode of the second series was broadcast on 13 September 2009 on ITV1 at 9:45am.
+The first episode of the second series was broadcast on 13 September 2009 on ITV at 9:45am.
 The second-series puppeteer was Nick Blake and the director was Danny Mulheron the same director of Paradise Café by the same company.
-The second episode was broadcast on the same day as well.

 It was shown on CITV with repeats until April 2014.